 What Is A Progressive Web App?

 Converting usual websites to Progressive Web Apps has been a hot topic over the last year, so you might probably hear something about it.
-This new technology encompasses modern web APIs to deliver an app-like experience to the users right in their browsers.
+This new technology encompasses modern web APIs to provide users with an experience on par with native apps.

 Owing to the PWA, we can build fast-loading dynamic apps with full-screen mode, push notifications, and a place on the customers’ home screen – without any hassle associated with downloading, installing, and updating the apps.

-Additionally, the Progressive Web Apps allow us to continue browsing the app even when the network connection is poor or absent, which is impossible for mobile web or a native app.
+Additionally, the Progressive Web Apps can work offline, allowing users to continue browsing the app even when the network connection is poor or absent, which is impossible for mobile web or a native app.

 Is PWA Necessary When We Have Already Had A Mobile App?